1. What do I become

 The learning process continues after graduation

 Remember, that the learning process also continues after graduation.
 There are so many things to learn when you start your first job, and most academics are met with expectations of further education in their respective fields.
 You will continue to learn throughout your career.
-(Listen to Mette Abildgaard telling how much she had to learn in her first job).

 5. How do I get the job I want?